 - Those selling stories or getting ad revenue.
 Internet sites will often rely on ‘clickbait’ – fabricated stories with ludicrous or exaggerated headlines – to attract visitors and get advertising revenue.
 With so much information available to us, false news sources use outrageous claims to get you to click through to their website.

 - Those looking to cause unrest.
 When the truth is hard to find, and falsehoods offer conflicting and extreme opinions, it can be damaging to whole societies.
-A recent example is the genocide in Myanmar, where fake news has fanned the flames of violence.
+A recent example is the ongoing genocide in Myanmar, where fake news has fanned the flames of violence.

 What can be done about it?